Quick answer

-When can babies eat plums?
+When babies can eat plum

 See our first foods for baby guide for more ideas.